rootstrap/blog/content/ActiveAdmin 2FA with OneLogin.md

 "urn:mace:dir:attribute-def:email": "email"
 ```

-Almost done, add some configuration to your devise initializer to configure the comunication between your third party provider and devise.
+Almost done, add some configuration to your devise initializer to configure the communication between your third party provider and devise.
 You can customize the named routes generated in case of named route collisions with other Devise modules or libraries.
 Set the saml_route_helper_prefix to a string that will be appended to the named route.
 If saml_route_helper_prefix = 'saml' then the new_user_session route becomes new_saml_user_session
 ``` ruby